 German director Christof Loy made his Royal Opera debut in 2002 with a production of Ariadne auf Naxos that marked the beginning of Antonio Pappano’s tenure as Music Director of The Royal Opera.
 Loy has since directed Lucia di Lammermoor, Lulu and Tristan und Isolde for The Royal Opera.

-Loy has been voted ‘Director of the Year’ twice by Opernwelt Magazine.
+Loy has been voted ‘Director of the Year’ three times by Opernwelt Magazine.
 Several of his productions have been recorded for DVD, including Lulu for The Royal Opera (Opus Arte).